learningequality/ka-lite/docs/TESTBED.md

 `CENTRAL_SERVER_HOST   = "127.0.0.1:8001"`
 `SECURESYNC_PROTOCOL   = "http"`

+4. on LOCAL, run `kalite/manage.py runserver 8009` to start the server.
-4. Browse to LOCAL on url (http://localhost:8008)
+5. Browse to LOCAL on url (http://localhost:8009)
 5. Browse to CENTRAL on url (http://127.0.0.1:8001)